Diversity

 Each month the Command TOPIC features a new theme or focus that highlights a particular group topic or perspective.

-This month’s observance will be “Hispanic Heritage Month"
+This month’s observance will be "Army Heritage"

 Command Topics Disclaimer: The appearance of a title and accompanying summary in this list do not imply or constitute an endorsement or an approval by United States Combined Arms Support Conmmand of any of the products, services, or opinions of the authors or creators.
 However, these books, articles, music, and other media contain thought-provoking ideas and viewpoints relevant to diversity and inclusion.
 CASCOM neither controls nor guarantees the accuracy, relevance, timeliness, completeness, or legality of the content of the books, articles, music, and other media referenced in this list.